Kerry350/Forger.js/README.md

 The plugin **will** be back.
 Very soon.
 It will be "bigger, stronger, faster", sharing nothing in common with it's bygone brother other than being a WYSIWYG editor.

-But for now please bear with me.
+But for now please bear (and Owl) with me.
 Forger.js is coming soon :)